smart-mobile-software/arisedocs/docs/source/ios.rst

 4. Get the experiment value
 ---------------------------

-You can request a variation value using the getVariation: method with the experiment name (same as the one displayed in your dashboard) :
+You can request a variation value using the getVariation: method with the experiment name (same as the one displayed in your dashboard).
 You can also set a default value in case of no connection from the server.

 .. code-block:: obj-c